certtools/intelmq/docs/User-Guide.md

     restart             Restart a bot or botnet
     reload              Reload a bot or botnet
-    status              Status of a bot or botnet
+    status              Status of a bot or botnet enable              Enable a bot
+    disable             Disable a bot

         intelmqctl [start|stop|restart|status|reload|run] bot-id
         intelmqctl [start|stop|restart|status|reload]